qpython-android/qpython/qpython-docs/source/en/guide_androidhelpers.rst

    Starts the barcode scanner

+   :return: A Map representation of the result Intent

 View APIs
 ----------
 .. py:function:: pick(uri)

    Display content to be picked by URI (e.g. contacts)

+   :return: A map of result values

 .. py:function:: view(uri, type, extras)